#1 Ranked Children’s Hospital by U.S. News & World Report

-Throughout the 20-year history of the ECMO Program at Children's, we have gained considerable expertise, minimized complications and increased its success rate for survival to 60 percent, higher than the national average of around 40 percent.
+Throughout the 20-year history of the ECMO Program at Boston Children's, we have gained considerable expertise, minimized complications and increased its success rate for survival to 60 percent, higher than the national average of around 40 percent.

 The ECMO Program is housed within the hospital's Medical-Surgical Intensive Care Unit.
 Here, a multi-disciplinary team of cardiac intensive care unit physicians, nurses and specially trained respiratory therapists provide customized ECMO care for each child they treat.
 Specialists in pediatric infectious diseases, pulmonary disease and pediatric neurology also are readily available to help manage and monitor cardiac ECMO patients—and communicate with families.

 Our Daughter, Lauren Rose Walsh was born at South Shore Hospital on February 12, 2004.
 She was considered at preemie at 34 week but was relatively healthy at birth.

 We all laughed in the delivery room as this 6lb, 4oz baby who demonstrated how strong her lungs were and how seemingly healthy and strong she was.